George Boole: Early life

+Mechanics' Institute in the former Franciscan friary of Greyfriars in Lincoln.

 Boole participated in the Lincoln Mechanics' Institute, in the Greyfriars, Lincoln, which was founded in 1833.
 Edward Bromhead, who knew John Boole through the institution, helped George Boole with mathematics books and he was given the calculus text of Sylvestre François Lacroix by the Rev. George Stevens Dickson of St Swithin's, Lincoln.
 Without a teacher, it took him many years to master calculus.

 At age 19, Boole successfully established his own school in Lincoln: Free School Lane.
-Four years later he took over Hall's Academy in Waddington, outside Lincoln, following the death of Robert Hall.
+Four years later, he took over Hall's Academy in Waddington, outside Lincoln, following the death of Robert Hall.
 In 1840, he moved back to Lincoln, where he ran a boarding school.
 Boole immediately became involved in the Lincoln Topographical Society, serving as a member of the committee, and presenting a paper entitled "On the origin, progress, and tendencies of polytheism, especially amongst the ancient Egyptians and Persians, and in modern India".'

 Boole became a prominent local figure, an admirer of John Kaye, the bishop.
 He took part in the local campaign for early closing.
 With Edmund Larken and others he set up a building society in 1847.
 He associated also with the Chartist Thomas Cooper, whose wife was a relation.

 From 1838 onwards, Boole was making contacts with sympathetic British academic mathematicians and reading more widely.
 He studied algebra in the form of symbolic methods, as far as these were understood at the time, and began to publish research papers.